Vehicle Data

 • Reduced collaboration

-Wireless transmission of data, also known as telematics, allows vehicles to be diagnosed and in some cases, repaired without ever going to a shop.
-While access to this data could provide many benefits to car owners, currently the data is sent only to the vehicle manufacturer who then serves as gatekeeper for the data, determining who can have access and at what cost.
+Wireless transmission of vehicle data, also known as telematics, allows vehicles to be diagnosed and in some cases, repaired without ever going to a shop.
+While access to this data could provide many benefits to vehicle owners, currently the data is sent only to the vehicle manufacturer who then serves as a gatekeeper for the data, determining who can have access and at what cost.

 50%

-of cars have these connected capabilities in 2021
+of cars had these connected capabilities in 2021

 95%